Last updated on May 12th, 2023 at 03:55 am

-Our guide below will show you where to find this setting in the Watch app on your iPhone so that you can create watch face screenshots that can be share din the same manner as screenshots that you take on your phone.
+Our guide below will show you how to screenshot on Apple Watch so that you can create watch face screenshots that can be shared in the same manner as screenshots that you take on your phone.

-How to Take Pictures of Your Apple Watch Screen
+How to Take Pictures of Your Apple Watch Screen (Guide with Pictures)

 The steps in this article are performed in the Watch app on an iPhone 7 Plus using the iOS 10.3.3. operating system.
 The watch being adjusted is an Apple Watch 2 running WatchOS 3.2.3.